Introduction to the LLM xpack

 and SentenceTransformersEmbedder

 .
-Each of them can be applied to a column of strings and returns a column with a list of floats - the embeddings.
+Each of them can be applied to a column of strings and returns a column with numpy arrays - the embeddings.

 embedder = OpenAIEmbedder(